-The School of Art also offers taught postgraduate courses leading to the award of the Degrees of Postgraduate Certificate in Supervision (Creative Practices), Postgraduate Certificate in Learning and Teaching (Creative Practices), Master of Architectural Studies, Master of Design (Animation), Master of Design (Fashion and Textiles), Master of Design (Innovation Design), Master of Design (Sound for the Moving Image), Master of Letters (Creative Education), Master of Fine Art, Master of Research in Creative Practices.
+The School of Art also offers taught postgraduate courses leading to the award of the Degrees of Postgraduate Certificate in Supervision (Creative Practices), Postgraduate Certificate in Learning and Teaching (Creative Practices), Master of Architectural Studies, Master of Design in Animation, Master of Design in Communication Design, Master of Design in Fashion and Textiles, Master of Design in Graphic Design, Master of Design in Illustration, Master of Design in Innovation Design, Master of Design in Interior Design, Master of Design in Sound for the Moving Image, Master of Design in Sound for the Moving Image, Master of Design in Sound for the Moving Image, Master of Design in Creative Practices, Master of Science in Medical Visualisation and Human Anatomy and Master of Science in Product Design Engineering.
 Application for all of the above part-time and postgraduate degrees should be made to the Registry, The Glasgow School of Art, 167 Renfrew Street, Glasgow G3 6RQ.

-DEGREES OF BACHELOR OF ARTS IN DESIGN AND BACHELOR OF ARTS IN FINE ART
+DEGREES OF BACHELOR OF ARTS IN DESIGN, BACHELOR OF ARTS IN FINE ART, BACHELOR OF ARTS IN COMMUNICATION DESIGN, BACHELOR OF ARTS IN INTERIOR DESIGN AND BACHELOR OF ARTS IN SILVERSMITHING AND JEWELLERY DESIGN